gtlaflair/ltrc-2019/_episodes/10-adv.md

 In order to carry out CFA on our data, we need to prep it by calculating subscores.
 Again, we will be using a number of functions from the `tidyverse`.
+We will also be using the lavaan package.
+This is a package for latent variable modeling.
+It's creators have a nice [website](http://lavaan.ugent.be/) with tutorials and resources.